zakcali/open-router/README.md

 ## Usage

 1. Choose a vision model from the “Choose a Vision Model” dropdown.
-   - The default is `x-ai/grok-4-fast:free`.
+2. Optional: Modify the system prompt in the "System Instructions" textbox.
+3. Optional: Adjust the "Max Tokens" slider to limit the response length.
-2. Optional: Upload an image (PNG/JPG).
+4. Optional: Upload an image (PNG/JPG).
-3. Optional: Enter a prompt or question.
+5. Optional: Enter a text prompt or question.
     -   If you don’t provide a prompt but upload an image, the app uses: “Describe this image in detail.”
-4. Click “Analyze.”
+6. Click “Analyze.”
-5. Read the model’s text response in the right-hand panel.
+7. Read the model’s text response.
-6. Use “🗑️ Clear I/O” to reset inputs and output.
+8. Use “🗑️ Clear I/O” to reset inputs and output.

 ---